Ransomware Attacks are a growing threat to healthcare businesses in Australia. To prevent an attack,…

 That’s why an extensive cybersecurity assessment with ongoing, real-time monitoring is essential.
 A cybersecurity assessment offers an organization a better understanding of its environmental threats and deficiencies.
 It is a risk management tool, which is the same as a cyber-risk assessment that integrates a threat-based approach to determine cyber resilience.

 Such evaluation is useful for the IT specialist and top management to identify their weakness and take effective measures to resolve security issues.
 It is usually comprised of a set of questions related to your system, network, and infrastructure security, by answering these questions healthcare institutions can easily analyze their position in terms of their system security.
 By conducting such assessment practices can easily identify their security gaps and best practices that should be followed to protect their patient’s confidential data.

 Though a well develops risk assessment can detect the weak points but still it is crucial to evoke that, just an assessment tool is not enough to guarantee protection from data breaches.
 Healthcare organizations should give cybersecurity training to all of their staff members, 2 in every 8 healthcare staff never take cybersecurity training and it only takes one click on some malicious link to put the entire system at risk.

-So, a comprehensive risk assessment tied with continuous risk monitoring and well develop action plan is imperative to secure a system from cybercriminals.
-Because when it comes to data breaches, medical practices should have to be more proactive, they need to be one step ahead to secure the best interest of patients, staff, and its reputation.
+So, a comprehensive risk assessment tied with continuous risk monitoring and well develop action plan is imperative to secure a system from cyber criminals.
+Because when it comes to data breaches, medical practices should have to be more proactive, they need to be one step ahead to secure the best interest of patients, staff, and reputation.